therion23/sinhika/README.md

 Sound device wise, technically, the only requirement is ALSA compatibility.
 A large part of the "trick" to this is to split an ALSA device into separate software devices with separate volume controls - exactly like BeOS showed us ages ago, and Windows 10 attempts to do.

+The perl scripts will work with perl 5.10 upwards.
+The shell scripts should run under any bash at least down to 3.2, and will in the near future be made generic (if they aren't already).

 ## Software requirements

 Depending on your sense of adventure, there are different requirements.